paperjuice/stonks/README.md

 * rebalancing feature
 * better undestanding of the `marketstack` API.
 They happen to return no data even if the date I am requesting is during the week
 * the exact same request made by the same user will get stored in the cache every time
+* rename some of the directories to match Phoenix naming convention
 * better error handling on the fe
-* module to hold potential BE errors woth relevant http codes